-The current research study investigated the relationship between the PA-CAT exam scores and performance during the didactic year of the incoming class (n=53) of the 2023 cohort at Miami-Dade College Physician Assistant program.
+The current research study investigated the relationship between PA-CAT scores and overall performance in the PA program for the class of 2023 (n = 53) at Miami-Dade College.

-Results indicate that the PA-CAT Composite score has a statistically significant (p<.05) positive correlation with performance in two Physical Diagnosis courses; one Clinical Anatomy and Physiology course; one Clinical Diagnostic Imaging course; Clinical Medicine I; Pathophysiological Basis of Disease I; Electrocardiography; Pharmacology I; Pharmacotherapeutics; Clinical Pharmacotherapeutics; first-semester GPA; second-semester GPA; Combined Cumulative GPA; and the didactic Physician Assistant Clinical Knowledge Rating and Assessment Tool (PACKRAT).
+Results indicate that the PA-CAT composite score has a statistically significant (p < .05) positive correlation with performance in two Physical Diagnosis courses; one Clinical Anatomy and Physiology course; one Clinical Diagnostic Imaging course; Clinical Medicine I; Pathophysiological Basis of Disease I; Electrocardiography; Pharmacology I; Pharmacotherapeutics; Clinical Pharmacotherapeutics; first-semester GPA; second-semester GPA; combined cumulative GPA; and the didactic Physician Assistant Clinical Knowledge Rating and Assessment Tool (PACKRAT).
+These findings suggest that the PA-CAT is a useful predictor of performance in the didactic year of the PA program.